Skip to main content

 Other Applications for Gas Chromatography

 While quality control is undoubtedly a significant application for gas chromatography, it’s far from the only one.
-Gas chromatography is also often used in forensics for law enforcement, regulatory agencies, and sporting bodies.
-Gas chromatography can quickly and accurately identify poisons, drugs, or alcohol in a person’s body to determine their cause of death or identify performance-enhancing drugs for sporting bodies such as the Olympics.
+Law enforcement forensics, regulatory agencies, and sporting bodies often utilize gas chromatography.
+Gas chromatography can quickly and accurately identify poisons, drugs, or alcohol in a body to determine their cause of death.
+Similarly, GC analysis can identify performance-enhancing drugs for sporting bodies such as the Olympics.

 Conclusion